Enter your email address below and subscribe to our newsletter

 Store in the fridge for one to two days.
 If you’ve drizzled the lime juice on top of the tomatoes and onions, it is crucial to consume the salad as soon as possible.
 It is very easy to make this salad, and it is best consumed fresh.
 It is not possible to freeze this salad.

-The second way to do so is to omit the mint leaves in favor of parsley and use lemon juice instead of lime juice.
-This will create a more rustic salad with more vibrant flavors.
-Lastly, adding rich and tangy mayonnaise to coat the tomatoes and onions will create a creamier salad that is very different from the traditional recipe.
-However, it is worth exploring, especially if you want to try something different.
+Secondly, you can substitute mint leaves with parsley and use lemon juice instead of lime juice.
+This change will result in a more rustic salad with vibrant flavors.
+Lastly, consider adding rich and tangy mayonnaise to coat the tomatoes and onions.
+This will create a creamier salad that differs from the traditional recipe.
+It’s an interesting twist worth trying if you’re in the mood for something different.

 Persian shirazi salad